GSA/plainlanguage.gov/_pages/law/compliance/clinton-memo.md

 ---
-title: How to Comply with the President's Memo on Plain Language
+title: 'How to Comply with the President's Memo on Plain Language'
-permalink: /law/compliance/how-to-comply/
+permalink: /law/compliance/clinton-memo/
 sidenav: law
 ---

-[This guidance was issued in July, 1998 to accompany Clinton's Presidential Memorandum on Plain Language.]
+_This guidance was issued in July 1998 to accompany President Clinton's Presidential Memorandum on Plain Language._

 This information will help you comply with the President's June 1, 1998, memo on plain language in government writing.